Salmon Culture in Sitka

 Salmon Culture Semester offers students from around the country the opportunity to take on an academic hands-on learning experience, studying fisheries sciences and practices with easy access to cold-water marine habitats and professional facilities.

 Open to the Pacific Ocean, the Sitka Sound features a raw coastline, abundant with invertebrates, whales, sea lions, otters, and seabirds – and multiple species of Pacific salmon and other fish, of course!

 Students study with hatchery professionals to practice cutting-edge salmon enhancement techniques and skills, and to develop a vast knowledge base of the science and history behind them.

 Small Boat Handling

-Basic familiarity with boats and engines proves indispensable working in underwater systems.
+Basic familiarity with boats and engines proves indispensable while working in the hatchery setting.
 Students learn how to prevent issues from arising, and to troubleshoot problems while out in the field.

 In addition to gaining experience in field techniques and fish culture, students also get to be a part of the larger Sitka community, through miles of hiking trails, frequent potlucks, and a vibrant arts scene.